openstack-archive/picasso/README.md

 Once all dependencies are installed it is necessary to run database migrations.
 Before that please edit [alembic.ini](alembic.ini) line #32

-    sqlalchemy.url = mysql+pymysql://root:root@192.168.0.112/functions
+    sqlalchemy.url = mysql+pymysql://root:root@localhost/functions

-In this section please specify connection URI to your own database.
+In this section please specify connection URI to your own MySQL database.
-Once it is done just hit alembic to apply migrations:
+Once the file is saved, just use alembic to apply the migrations:

     $ alembic upgrade head